Hypersomatotropism in cats: causes, symptoms and treatment options

 Treatment options for hypersomatotropism in cats

-Treating hypersomatotropism in cats is a challenging task as the condition involves both the excessive production of growth hormone (somatotropin, STH) and the health problems it causes, such as diabetes mellitus.
-Treatment options aim to reduce hormone excess while controlling the associated metabolic complications.
+Treating hypersomatotropism in cats is a challenging task, as the condition involves both the excessive production of growth hormone (somatotropin, STH) and the resulting health problems, such as diabetes mellitus.
+Treatment options aim to reduce the hormone excess while simultaneously controlling the associated metabolic complications.
 The various therapeutic approaches are explained in detail below.

 1. Surgical therapy – hypophysectomy

-Hypophysectomy the surgical removal of the pituitary gland, is one of the most effective methods for treating hypersomatotropism because it directly removes the adenoma that is responsible for the excessive production of somatotropin.
-However, this form of therapy is only carried out in specialized clinics because it is a very demanding procedure.
+The Hypophysectomy, Surgical removal of the pituitary gland is one of the most effective methods for treating hypersomatotropism, as it directly removes the adenoma responsible for the excessive production of somatotropin.
+However, this form of therapy is only performed in specialized clinics due to the complexity of the procedure.

 Risks and challenges: